slackapi/bolt-js/docs/_basic/socket_mode.md

 ---

 <div class="section-content">
 With the introduction of [Socket Mode](ADD api.slack.com link when ready), Bolt for JavaScript introduced a new `SocketModeReceiver` in `@slack/bolt@3.0.0`.
-With Socket Mode, instead of creating a server with endpoints that Slack sends payloads too, the app will instead connect to Slack via a websocket connection and receive data from Slack over the socket connection.
+With Socket Mode, instead of creating a server with endpoints that Slack sends payloads too, the app will instead connect to Slack via a WebSocket connection and receive data from Slack over the socket connection.
 Make sure to enable Socket Mode in your app configuration settings.

-To use the new `SocketModeReceiver`, just pass in `socketMode:true` and `appToken:YOUR_APP_TOKEN` when intializing App.
+To use the new `SocketModeReceiver`, just pass in `socketMode:true` and `appToken:YOUR_APP_TOKEN` when initializing App.
 You can get your App Token in your app configuration settings under the **Basic Information** section.
 </div>

 ```javascript